walterxie/BioSci700/index.md

 bin/figtree
 ```

-If `figtree` is not executable in your machine, run the following command in the terminal:
+If `figtree` is not executable in your machine,
+run the following command in the terminal before starting FigTree:

 ```bash
 chmod u+x bin/figtree